 More typically, a graduate of Westminster has accumulated the following credits: English, 4 credits; mathematics, 4 credits; science, 3 credits; history, 3 credits, including one in U.S. History; Latin or a modern language, 3 or 4 credits; creative arts, 1 credit; and electives, 3 credits.

 The “Quality Requirement” for promotion and graduation: In order to earn a diploma as a Sixth Former or promotion as an underformer, a student must pass four major courses each year including English, and earn a general average of 70.0.
-As a general expectation, all students will carry five courses.
+As a general expectation, all students are required to be enrolled in five full-credit courses.
+Any deviation from this requirement is allowed only by recommendation and approval from the Academic Office.